pololu/zumo-32u4-arduino-library/README.md

 * [Pushbutton](https://github.com/pololu/pushbutton-arduino)
 * [USBPause](https://github.com/pololu/usb-pause-arduino)

-If you require backward compatibility with older versions of the Zumo32U4 library, you can additionally install the [LSM303](https://github.com/pololu/lsm303-arduino) and [L3G](https://github.com/pololu/l3g-arduino) libraries yourself, but we recommend using the Zumo32U4IMU class to interface with the inertial sensors instead.

 ## Documentation

 For complete documentation, see https://pololu.github.io/zumo-32u4-arduino-library.
 If you are already on that page, then click on the links in the "Classes and functions" section above.

 ## Version history

-* 1.3.0 (2021-11-12): Added support for the Zumo 32U4 OLED.
+* 2.0.0 (2021-11-12): Added support for the Zumo 32U4 OLED.
 Reorganized the library's directory structure and replaced most of the bundled component libraries with Arduino Library Manager dependencies.
+Removed the previously bundled LSM303 and L3G libraries.
 * 1.2.0 (2020-09-11): Added a Zumo32U4IMU class that abstracts some details of the inertial sensors and supports different IMU types.
 The examples have been updated to use this class.
 * 1.1.4 (2017-07-17): Fixed a bug that caused errors from the right encoder to be reported as errors from the left encoder.
 * 1.1.3 (2016-10-12): Fixed a bug that caused the buzzer's `isPlaying` method to malfunction sometimes when link time optimization is enabled.
 Also incorporated some minor fixes to the QTRSensors and LSM303 libraries.